 Reconfirm the central importance of the Trilateral Monitoring and Assessment Programme (TMAP), as the indispensable basis for joint quality status assessments, the Wadden Sea Plan and the successful management of the Wadden Sea within the European Natura 2000 network and as a World Heritage property.

-Adopt the long term common TMAP strategy as the basis for the further development of the TMAP and to increase its value in implementing EU Directives and for a wider range of stakeholders including the further development of the information system to allow for a better access of the data.
+Adopt the long term common TMAP strategy as in Annex 8 as the basis for the further development of the TMAP and to increase its value in implementing EU Directives and for a wider range of stakeholders including the further development of the information system to allow for a better access of the data.

 Agree to elaborate the next Wadden Sea Quality Status (Outlook) Report for 2016 in time for the 2017 Conference, in order also to be in line with the reporting cycles of the N2000 and Marine Strategy Framework Directives.